zachwick/genie/docs/index.md

 ## Installation

 1. Clone the project
-2. Build with `swift build`
+2. Build with `swift build -c release` (or `swift build` to build a debug version)
 3. Install by copying the binary from the architecture specific folder in `.build/` to a location in your PATH environment variable.
+This usually looks something like

+    cp ./.build/x86_64-apple-macosx/release/genie /usr/local/bin

 ## Usage